CentaurusInfra/arktos-cniplugins/alktron/doc/others/service.md

 # Kubernetes Service Test Report

 ## Purpose
-To track the verifications Kubernetes Service created based on Alktron (neutron cni plugin).
+To track the verifications of Kubernetes Service created based on Alktron (neutron cni plugin).

 ## Aimed Scenarios
 See [integration-test](../integration_test.md) for general instructions to prepare the onebox test env.